Skip to main content

 [Service]

-ExecStart=/usr/bin/docker run -p 6300:6300 midnightnetwork/proof-server -- 'midnight-proof-server --network testnet'
+ExecStart=/usr/bin/docker run -p 6300:6300 midnightnetwork/proof-server -- midnight-proof-server --network testnet

 Restart=always